 After doctors admitted DeVoe to the cardiac intensive care unit, they started her on a balloon pump to take pressure off her heart.
 It didn’t help: DeVoe’s condition deteriorated rapidly overnight, and she was transferred again to an even larger hospital.
 “I knew I was getting worse.
 I was terribly nauseated and sweating profusely,” she says.

 Upon arrival, DeVoe suddenly had a diagnosis and got a complete download of information about her condition.
 Doctors told her she had myocarditis, an inflammation of the heart that can be triggered by viral illness.
 It causes heart attack, abnormal heart rhythms, and sudden death—and it often strikes healthy people.
-Check out these 10 ways to keep your heart valves healthy.
+That’s why it’s important to keep your heart valves healthy with these 10 tricks in order to prevent heart attacks.

 “I remember the doctor asking me where I wanted to be when it was all over.
 All I could think about was being able to spend summers on the lake with my children, just as I had done as a child,” DeVoe says.